+Network protocols may be utilized on-board as well, in which case they will typically be layered, as is usual, above the subnet protocols and below any applications.

 SOIS Area Functions

-The SOIS green book [4] describes services that facilitate communication between mission applications and onboard devices.
+The SOIS Green Book [4] describes services that facilitate communication between mission applications and onboard devices.
 Figure 19 summarizes those services.